FOR AGES 3 YEARS TO 18 YEARS

 Emperor penguins are beautiful large, flightless birds adapted to live in the extremely hostile conditions of Antarctic ice shelves.
 The wings of emperor penguins are modified into flippers and this makes them excellent swimmers and divers.
 Emperor penguins look very similar to king penguins but are larger in size.

-Emperor penguins are a diurnal species.
-They feed mainly on fish and krill.
 Emperor penguins are also a social species and they form large breeding colonies.
 Emperor penguins are at risk of becoming an endangered species of penguins and they face various threats to their existence.
 In this article, you will read lots of interesting and fun facts about emperor penguins.

 For more relatable content, check out these Magellanic penguin facts and African penguin facts for kids.

-The emperor penguin (Aptenodytes forsteri) is a large flightless bird that belongs to the family Spheniscidae.
+The emperor penguin (Aptenodytes forsteri)is a large flightless bird that belongs to the family Spheniscidae.
 They are one of two species of penguins that come under the genus Aptenodytes.
 They are known as 'great penguins'.

 Emperor penguins belong to the class Aves (birds) and the order Sphenisciformes.
 The king penguin (Aptenodytes patagonicus) is the only other existing species of penguin that belongs to the same genus.
 A fossil find helped to identify the Ridgen's penguin (Aptenodytes ridgeni), an extinct species belonging to the Aptenodytes genus.